Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines

+It is worth pointing out that the objective function Eq.~\ref{eq:CCC} can be used toward an inverse effect of catalytic reaction inversion, i.e., driving force enhancing.
+By maximizing Eq.~\ref{eq:CCC}, (see SI)

+defines a reaction-enhancing catalyst that optimally enhances the spontaneity of a reaction.
+The reaction current enhanced at various frequencies $f$ is shown in Fig.~\ref{fig:freq}.

+Even though $\mathcal C$ (Eq.~\ref{eq:CCC}) is obtained from the local curvature, due to nice geometric properties of $\tilde \mA(\br)$ and $\br(\beta)$, it remains a good optimization objective function even for big-amplitude temperature oscillations (e.g., for $\beta_0=0.9$, $\Delta \beta=0.3$).
+We demonstrate that for both small and large amplitudes, $\mathcal C$ is approximately linearly correlated to the change of thermodynamic driving force.
+The linear correlation is shown in Fig.~\ref{fig:scatter} for both small $\Delta \beta =0.05$ and large $\Delta \beta=0.3$ by scatter plots of $10^4$ points.
+Each point is obtained from one randomly generated energy landscape $\{\alpha_{ij}\}$.
+Notice in the small amplitude limit, $\Delta\beta\ll1$, $\mathcal C$ is equal to $2\Delta \tilde \mA/\Delta\beta ^2$ (Eq.~\ref{eq:expand}).
+The optimal catalysts for reaction inversion and enhancement (obtained by minimizing and optimizing $\mathcal C$) are highlighted as red and black crosses, appearing at the two ends of both scatter plots.

-The optimal energy landscape can be counter-intuitive: to achieve strong backward reaction under temperature oscillation, the optimal landscape has to maximize the square sum of the backward transition activation energies yet minimize that for the forward reaction.
-Such a rough energy landscape, under temperature oscillation, would drive the reaction backward.
-However, at NESS, the roughness negatively impacts both forward and backward reaction rates.
-In fact, the catalytic chemical reaction inversion suffers from a trade-off relation between strength and speed.
-Strong inversion (large $|\Delta \mA'|$) favors the choice of larger activation energies (larger $\alpha_{ij}$) and thus would impede the current.
+At stationary temperature, kinetic intuition may argue that the higher the activation energy, the slower the corresponding transition rates.
+However, when temperature oscillates, our theory indicates that big variation in the activation energies of the inverse reaction direction and mild activation energies of the forward reaction direction could suppress the forward reaction and favor the inverse direction.
+Moreover, designing the catalytic reaction inversion suffers from a trade-off relation between strength and speed.
+Strong inversion (large $|\Delta \tilde \mA|$) favors the choice of larger activation energies (larger $\alpha_{ij}$), which impedes the net reaction current.